Fatigue Assessment of Suspension Bridges under Non-Stationary Buffeting Using TSD-RFC Method

 Abstract

-Suspension bridges are subject to significant stress cycles over their operational lifespan due to wind loads, leading to fatigue damage.
-Traditional rainflow counting methods have limitations when applied to non-stationary wind loads, particularly when the stress response exhibits significant state changes, which can result in incomplete cycle identification or amplitude misjudgment.
-This paper proposes a Time-Domain-State Dual-Layer Rainflow Counting (TSD-RFC) method to address these shortcomings in fatigue analysis of suspension bridges under non-stationary wind loads.
-The method decomposes the non-stationary response signal into multiple quasi-stationary segments, applying the classical three-point rainflow counting method within each segment to identify primary fatigue cycles.
-Additionally, for state transition segments in the response, an independent state transition cycle counting layer is used to identify additional large-amplitude stress cycles induced by wind speed fluctuations.
-Comparison with traditional rainflow counting shows that the TSD-RFC method more accurately identifies stress cycles, particularly in high-amplitude stress regions, effectively distinguishing cycles caused by state transitions.
-In the fatigue assessment of suspension bridges, the TSD-RFC method results in approximately 11.39% higher fatigue damage than traditional methods at a wind speed of 20 m/s, demonstrating the significant advantages of this method in fatigue damage evaluation under non-stationary wind loads.
+Suspension bridges experience significant stress cycles from wind loads, leading to fatigue damage.
+Traditional rainflow counting methods perform poorly under non-stationary wind loads, especially when stress responses exhibit abrupt state changes, often causing incomplete cycle identification or amplitude misjudgment.
+This paper proposes a Time- Domain-State Dual-Layer Rainflow Counting (TSD-RFC) method.
+The method decomposes the non-stationary response into multiple quasi-stationary segments, applying classical three-point rainflow counting within each segment to identify primary fatigue cycles.
+Additionally, for state transition segments, an independent cycle counting layer captures large-amplitude stress cycles induced by wind speed fluctuations.
+Compared with traditional rainflow counting, TSD-RFC identifies stress cycles more accurately, particularly in high-amplitude regions, and effectively distinguishes cycles caused by state transitions.
+In fatigue assessment at a wind speed of 20 m/s, TSD-RFC yields approximately 11.39% higher fatigue damage than traditional methods, demonstrating its clear advantage under non-stationary wind loads.

 Downloads